aleksandr-mor/aleksandr-mor/README.md

 🔭  My goal is to turn my passion for CS into a career in tech

-⚡ My interests: software localization (Russian), creative writing, following CS and space news, video games, AI, cybernetics
+⚡ My interests: software localization, creative writing, following CS and space news, family travels, AI, cybernetics

 📫  Feel free to reach me: